oshaughn/research-projects-RIT/README.md

 The entire pipeline is created using `util_RIFT_pseudo_pipe.py` with a template ini file for MBHB analysis in `RIFT/LISA/template_ini`

-## Structure of this code:
+## Setting up a run:
-Ingredients to setup a run.
+Ingredients to set up a run.
 1) Data: You can use either model waveforms or numerical relativity waveforms as injections.
 The injections are stored as h5 files.
 You can use `RIFT/LISA/injections/generate_injections.py` to generate injections.
 2) PSDs: The noise curves for each of the three A, E, T channels.
 They should be in .xml.gz format. `bin/convert_psd_ascii2xml` can be used to convert a PSD in .txt format to .xml.gz format.
 This will output figures too for sanity checks.
 3) ini file: This file contains the options for your run, including priors, template fmin, modes, number of iterations etc.